cheery/lever/doc/index.rst

    Multimethods represent bundles of functions of fixed arity.
 Programmer can insert more of functions into a multimethod at any time.

+   During invocation multimethods calls interface() for every argument they get.
+The result is used to determine the function to call.
+If the value is missing in the table, the default -method is called.
+If there's no default method, then an error is raised.

 .. class:: int()

    An integer.
 Merely used to identify integers.
 No other interests.